Express an interest

 Requirements

-• Honours degree (minimum second class honours grade 2 award or higher) in a business, legal, IT or a relevant cognate discipline.
+• An honours degree (min.
+2.2 L8 NFQ) in a business, IT or relevant cognate discipline.

 or